What Does it Take to Be a Drywall and Ceiling Tile Installer?

 - Metal Lather

-In 2016, there was an estimated number of 119,500 jobs in the United States for Drywall and Ceiling Tile Installer.
+There were about 119,500 jobs for Drywall and Ceiling Tile Installer in 2016 (in the United States).
 There is little to no growth in job opportunities for Drywall and Ceiling Tile Installer.
 The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Drywall & Ceiling Tile Installer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Kentucky, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Drywall & Ceiling Tile Installer
+Salary for a Drywall & Ceiling Tile Installer

 Drywall and Ceiling Tile Installers who work in Hawaii, Minnesota, or Washington, make the highest salaries.